mgratti/ECALLowLevelComparison/README.md

-# ECALLowLevelComparison
+# ECALNoiseStudy

-### Description: a slim version of M.Bharti's Validation/EcalValidation code, cloned from C.Rovelli
+### Description: started from a slim version of M.Bharti's Validation/EcalValidation code, cloned from C.Rovelli

 ### Installation
 (...)